Richard-Burns/SimpleMixer/README.md

 At the very top of the screen is a tab to switch into mapping mode.
 Currently this is the standard TouchDesigner stoner however it will likely soon be replaced by a Resolume style poly drawing and warping system.
 You can also choose an output monitor and toggle the output on and off.

 ##### Changelog

+###### 1.2.0

+Bug Fixes
+- SimpleMixer updated to build 2021.14360
+- Menu made smaller temporarily to account for a bug with cropping panels in TouchDesigner
+- Notch block error fixes
+- Replicators now check folders live so the panel can update when tox's added
+- Startup errors from example TOXs fixed.

 ###### 1.1.5